ethannef/Parking-Sensor-Project/README2.md

 - Method: "vehicles equipped with vision-based analytics" — cameras already on vehicle run AI to detect parking spaces as the driver passes
 - Privacy-preserving: "extract metadata about parking space availability and upload the metadata without uploading video data"
 - Features claimed: "(i) guide a driver to an available parking space, (ii) indicate where and when parking spaces are more likely to be available, (iii) rely on crowd-sourcing, (v) reward users for holding parking spaces for other users, (vi) enable drivers to plan errands around parking space availability, (vii) enable drivers to locate parking spaces for other drivers, (viii) improve road safety by handing off parking spot searching to a cloud-computing service"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage: road safety improvement (stated):** Patent explicitly claims the system can "improve road safety by handing off parking spot searching to a cloud-computing service" — removing distracted driving from the search process
+- ✅ **Advantage: privacy-preserving data collection (stated):** "extract metadata about parking space availability and upload the metadata without uploading video data" — explicitly framed as a privacy advantage over raw video upload approaches

 ---